BetterMontreal/BetterMontreal.github.io/en/about.md

 1. *Any of these sources might propagate errors instead of propagating the right copy of your event*

+# Summary

 If you have all these calendars feeding your personal .ics calendar, great!
-If you read them all - comparing and contrasting - and if you're happy doing that work, then you don't need this project.
+If you read them all - comparing and contrasting - and if you're happy doing that work, then you don't need this BetterMtl project.
 But, if you find it to be a mess, then contribute to this project.

 # To contribute big-time

-Fork the repo, modify and send us a pull-request.
+Fork, modify, send us pull-requests.

-Star ★ the [bettermtl.github.io](https://github.com/bettermtl/bettermtl.github.io) repo.
+Star ★ [bettermtl.github.io](https://github.com/bettermtl/bettermtl.github.io) repo.
 Show you care - about the success of this project.
 It motivates us.
 Thank you because we appreciate your vote of confidence!